queryluke/masseffect-5e/static/data/rules/02-07-alignment.md

 <v-alert type="info" :value="true">
 <strong>BUILDING KALEEM, STEP 4.B</strong><br>
 Sam picks a lawful alignment for Kaleem, as she buys into the tradition of the Blue Suns and respects their codes.
-Kaleem's lack of empathy make her neutral in her disposition for moral codes.
+Kaleem's lack of empathy makes her neutral in her disposition for moral codes.
 </v-alert>

 <source-reference pages="8-9, 33-34" source="basic"></source-reference>